-The Group has exposure to the following risks from its use of financial instruments:
+The Group has exposure to the following risks from its use of financial instruments

-- i) Insurance risk;
+- Insurance risk:

-- ii) Credit risk;

-- iii) Liquidity risk; and
+- Credit risk; Liquidity risk; and Market risk.

-- iv) Market risk.
+- iii) iv)

 This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk.
 Further quantitative disclosures are included throughout these consolidated financial statements.